liberland/laws/drafting/drafts/border_law.md

 ## Section 4: Immigration and Border Service (IBIS)

 ### Article 20: Establishment of IBIS
-The Immigration and Border Service (IBIS) shall be an agency within the Ministry of Interior, responsible for delineating, securing, and maintaining order at Liberland's borders.
+1) The Immigration and Border Service (IBIS) shall be an agency within the Ministry of Interior, responsible for delineating, securing, and maintaining order at Liberland's borders.
+2) IBIS shall be headed by a Director, appointed directly by the Minister of Interior.
+3) The regulations governing IBIS and it's hierarchical structure and operations shall be drafted and maintained by the Minister of Interior.

 ### Article 21: IBIS Personnel
 1. The IBIS shall be led by the Director of Borders and Immigration (hereinafter referred to as "the Director"), appointed by the Minister of Interior.